lorenatrujillos/linguistic-ai-data-engineering/README.md

 # Linguistic AI & Data Engineering Suite

-Welcome to my professional portfolio of Python tools designed for the AI and Localization industry.
-This repository contains end-to-end solutions for handling, cleaning, and auditing bilingual datasets for Machine Learning.
+Welcome to my professional portfolio.
+This repository showcases a suite of Python-powered tools specifically engineered for the AI and Localization industry.

+As a Language Specialist & AI Champion, I developed these solutions to bridge the gap between raw linguistic data and high-quality assets ready for Large Language Model (LLM) training and NMT evaluation.

 ## 📂 Projects Included